 \section{E\~ne product and entire functions.}

-It is not difficult to see, from the interpretation involving the zeros, that the e\~ne-product does extend from polynomials to entire functions of order $<1$ and leaves this space invariant.
-The next result shows that we have even better, Weierstrass factors cause no trouble and the e\~ne-product extends to functions of finite order.
+We assume in this section that $A\subset \CC$.
+It is not difficult to see, from the interpretation involving the zeros, that the e\~ne product does extend from polynomials to entire functions of order $<1$ and leaves this space invariant.
+The next result shows that we have better, Weierstrass factors cause no trouble and the e\~ne product extends to functions of finite order.